florencejt/fusilli/README.md

 ## Introduction

-🍝 Welcome to `fusilli` 🍝, where we're cooking up something special in the world of machine learning!
-Fusilli is your go-to library for multi-modal data fusion methods, and it's designed to make data fusion a piece of cake! 🍰
+🍝 Welcome to `fusilli` 🍝, the ultimate library for multi-modal data fusion in machine learning!
+Fusilli makes data fusion a piece of cake, providing a platform to combine different data types efficiently.

 ## What can Fusilli do?